Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/README.md

 ### Environment Settings

-**IMPORTANT**: Before starting any tutorial, read and follow the *Vitis Release Notes and Installation Guide* ([UG1742](https://docs.amd.com/r/en-US/ug1742-vitis-release-notes)) (v2025.2) to set up software and install the VCK190 base platform.
+**IMPORTANT**: Before starting any tutorial, read and follow the *Vitis Release Notes and Installation Guide* ([UG1742](https://docs.amd.com/r/en-US/ug1742-vitis-release-notes)) (v2026.1) to set up software.

 Follow these steps to set up your environment (do **not** apply to tutorials that do not use the VCK190 base platform):

-1. Set up your platform: Run the `xilinx-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux` script from the platform download.
+1. Set up your platform: Run the `xilinx-versal-common-v2026.1/environment-setup-cortexa72-cortexa53-amd-linux` script from the platform download.
 This script sets up the `SYSROOT` and `CXX` variables.
-If the script is not present, you **must** run the `xilinx-versal-common-v2025.2/sdk.sh` command.
+If the script is not present, you **must** run the `xilinx-versal-common-v2026.1/sdk.sh` command.
-2. Set the `ROOTFS` path: Point it to `xilinx-versal-common-v2025.2/rootfs.ext4`.
+2. Set the `ROOTFS` path: Point it to `xilinx-versal-common-v2026.1/rootfs.ext4`.
-3. Set the `IMAGE` path: Point it to `xilinx-versal-common-v2025.2/Image`.
+3. Set the `IMAGE` path: Point it to `xilinx-versal-common-v2026.1/Image`.
-4. Set the `PLATFORM_REPO_PATHS` environment variable: Define it based on where you downloaded the platform.
+4. Set the `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/base-platforms`.

 ### Getting Started with AI Engine Development Using the AI Engine Tutorials